pahen/madge/README.md

 ## v0.4.0 (December 19, 2014)
 Add support for JSX (React) and additional module paths (Thanks to Ben Lowery).
 Fix for detecting presence of AMD or CommonJS modules (Thanks to Aaron Russ).
+Added support for option findNestedDependencies to find nested dependencies in AMD modules.

 ## v0.3.5 (Septemper 22, 2014)
 Fix issue with number of graph node lines increased with each render (Thanks to Colin H. Fredericks).